briantoth/briantoth.github.com/_posts/2013-03-19-pouchdb-introduction.md

     python2 -m SimpleHTTPServer 8888

 You can now access your page on [port 8888](http://localhost:8888).
-Right now this is no different than simply opening the page in a web browser, but once we add other features the distinction will become important.
+For most applications this is no different than simply opening the page in a web browser, but it is generally preferred to use an actual server because this more closely mimics the web environment.

 ##What's next?